Municipal Shellfish Conservation Warden Information

 Warden Certification Application

 People who want to become a municipal shellfish conservation warden must fill out and submit an application to become certified, and attach proof of trainings.
-Select this link to download the application: New Certification for Shellfish Conservation Warden (18 KB, pdf).
-Please return the form to Angel Ripley by using the contact information at the top of the form.
+Select this link to download the application: New Certification for Shellfish Conservation Warden (PDF file, 1 page).
+Please return the form to Sheena Glover by using the contact information at the top of the form.
 Signing the form authorizes the DMR to check the applicant's background for a criminal record.
 If an applicant wishes to have the power of arrest and/or carry a firearm, they must complete the appropriate Maine Criminal Justice Academy course prior to DMR certification.

-Applications must be received by March 1 in order for the person to be included in the next DMR warden training, which will be held in March 2015 at the University of Maine's Hutchinson Center in Belfast, Maine.
-Wardens will be notified about the training dates in January.
+Applications must be received by February 1 in order for the person to be included in the next DMR warden training.

 Warden Training Information

 - Untrained people have up to 1 (one) year to attend the DMR Warden training in order to become certified.
-Wardens with no other enforcement training cannot enforce a town ordinance until they are trained by the DMR.
+Wardens with no other enforcement training cannot enforce a town ordinance until they are trained by the DMR, or have recieved a waiver from DMR to do so.

 - Trained and certified wardens must attend the DMR training every 3 (three) years in order to retain their certification.